austinhuang0131/austinhuang0131.github.io/instagram-compare.md

 * To see following: `getList("following")`
 * To see people you're following but are not following you: `findDiff()`

 That pretty much does the trick.
-Hope you enjoy.
+This will take a while (The more users it needs to process, the more time it'll take).
+Hope you enjoyed.

 ## Credits
 The getList function is an adaption of [this StackOverflow answer](https://stackoverflow.com/a/57443299).